North America's biggest container port faces record backlog - KESQ

 North America’s biggest container port faces record backlog

-Approximately 200,000 shipping containers remain gridlocked off the coast of Los Angeles on Monday as pandemic-related disruptions continue to affect various supply chains, according to Gene Seroka, the executive director of the Port of Los Angeles.
+Approximately 200,000 shipping containers remain on ships off the coast of Los Angeles on Monday as pandemic-related gridlock continues to disrupt various supply chains, according to Gene Seroka, the executive director of the Port of Los Angeles.

 “We have about two weeks’ worth of work sitting at anchor right now,” Seroka said in an interview with CNN’s Jake Tapper.
-“The question right now is how do we segment this cargo.”

-Easing the backlog is crucial during the final months of the year because retail items are in high demand as holiday shopping begins to kick off, Seroka said.
-Automotive parts are also being prioritized because US auto manufacturers and many suppliers through the Midwest are waiting on components so they can build their final products.
+His port is trying to unload and then prioritize the cargo that needs to move off the port as quickly as possible.

+“There’s product that needs to get out there in super-fast speed,” he said.
+“Think about the toys, the other Christmas product, and parts and components for factories.

+The port has made some progress moving containers off the docks since President Joe Biden announced at a White House supply chain summit last week that the port would move to a 24/7 operating schedule.
+The port is the nation’s largest in terms of container volume.

 “We had 25% of all cargo on our dock sitting here for 13 days or longer [and] that’s been cut in just about half over the last week,” Seroka said.

+The backlogs have mostly been caused by a crush of goods coming from Asia.

+American consumers who have been spending less on services, such as travel or going to movies or other events, have been spending more money on goods, from household goods to automobiles.
+And the rise in imported goods and items that are built here with foreign sourced parts have resulted in more container volume trying to get through the ports than before the pandemic.

-Five days ago, President Biden announced the Port of Los Angeles would move to a 24/7 operating schedule.
-While this has alleviated some of the congestion at the ports, Seroka said officials are not expecting to see the import market strengthen until February 2022.
+While the longer hours has alleviated some of the congestion at the ports, Seroka said executives expect the crush of goods won’t slow down until February 2022, at the earliest.

 “We’ve been buying more than ever as American consumers and the retailers have really tried their best to keep up with demand,” Seroka said.
 “The second quarter of next year is going to be focused on replenishing this inventory.”

-Note: — Correction: An earlier version of this story incorrectly stated officials are not expecting to see the import market strengthen until February 2022.
-In fact, officials said imports moving through the port are expected to remain at elevated levels at least until February 2022.